guderian120/lamp_stack_application/README.md

 - **RDS Issues**: Confirm security group allows EC2-to-RDS traffic and check database credentials.
 - **Docker Issues**: Ensure Docker Hub credentials are valid and the image is accessible.

-## Contributing
-To contribute:
-1. Fork the repository (if applicable).
-2. Create a feature branch (`git checkout -b feature-name`).
-3. Commit changes (`git commit -m "Add feature"`).
-4. Push to the branch (`git push origin feature-name`).
-5. Open a pull request.

-## License
-This project is licensed under the MIT License.